christopher-siewert/christopher-siewert.github.io/_posts/2020-05-27-triangular-arbitrage.md

 But later on in my journey, I started to look at more than just Quadriga.
 I wanted to collect data on a few exchanges and see which would be most profitable.

 I remember looking at Binance, the largest Bitcoin exchange in the world at the time, which had hundreds of different altcoins.
 And I was disappointed by the results—there weren't many opportunities.
 But something spurred me on to try looking at longer trade sequences where you would buy and sell 4 different currencies.
 This consisted of me just adding another loop to my code.
 And I started finding more profitable trades.
 This surprised me—I thought a 4 currency combo was a total shot in the dark because exchanges charge fees on each trade.
-So completing 4 trades you end up spending quite a bit more in fees.
-I thought that the extra fees would eat up the profits.
+You pay more fees on 4 trades and I believed the extra fees would eat up the profits.
 I was wrong—big time.
 This caused me to look at even longer cycles.
-I kept finding profitable trades of more currencies, with some using 7 or 8!
-Now almost all profitable trades I found were between more than 3 coins.
+I found profitable trades of more currencies, including cycles of 7!

 So I needed to find all 7 currency combinations and then check each.
 But what if there is an 8 sequence trade?
 How do we know we have found all of them?
 If you have 100 currencies and want to make permutations of 7, there are $100! \over 93!$ or 80 billion choices.
-I also wanted to look at the exchange Hitbtc and it had something like 400 cryptocurrencies.
+I also wanted to look at the exchange HitBTC and it had something like 400 cryptocurrencies.
 The amount of permutations with 400 currencies is massive.
 What is the most efficient way to do all these calculations?

-My program was getting unwieldy with 10 loops.
+My program was getting unwieldy with 10 loops through all currencies.
 And then when I took an algorithms class I realized this problem can be formulated as a graph search problem.

 We can visualize the problem as a weighted digraph.
 Each currency corresponds to a node, while the exchange rates correspond to edges.
 Each edge has a source node and a destination node.
 The weight of an edge from node $u$ to $v$ is the amount of $v$ we can buy with 1 $u$.
 Then an arbitrage opportunity exists if we find a cycle in the graph where the edges multiply to more than 1.